igncp/demos/research/charts-checklist.md

     - Remove page's unnecessary classes: when used by style, add them by code
     - Separate data fetching from the chart rendering
     - Be able to tear down and cleanup its content and other generated components
+    - When selecting over classes globally (e.g. with tooltip), use CSS modules or uuids
 - Move as many styles as possible to the `.module.css` sheet inside classes
 - Use new styling features, and document them, like filters, animations, svg, etc